dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 The output of the program are the simulated allele frequency trajectories that end with a certain frequency in the present.
 Each trajectory has an associated weight.

 Options of the FoIS program as stated in the bash scripts:
 A and a are the fitnesses of the derived homozygote and heterozygote genotypes used when going backwards in time.
-I used 0 for both values in our simulations. f frequency of the sampled allele frequency in the present r number of repetitions
-N number of chromosomes in the present s random seed b Give a bounds file that defines allele frequency trajectories.
+I used 0 for both values in all our simulations f frequency of the sampled allele frequency in the present r number of allele frequency trajectories simulated under the importance sampling framework N number of chromosomes in the present s random seed b Give a file that defines the bounds between allele frequency trajectories.
 The program will only report allele frequency changes that go across the bounds.
+See the ‘Bounds.txt’ file in each directory to see an example
-D Demographic scenario used.
+D Demographic scenario used
-X Selection values that will be evaluated when going forwards in time p Number of chromosomes sampled from the present.
+X Selection values that will be evaluated when going forwards in time p Number of chromosomes sampled from the present

 2) Run mssel (kindly provided by Richard Hudson) and compute L on the simulated trajectories.

 cd Scripts/Sims/ConstantPopSize/ImportanceSamplingSims
-SGE_TASK_ID=1
 bash RunMsselCalculateDistance10000.sh
 cd Scripts/Sims/AncientBottleneck/ImportanceSamplingSims
 bash RunMsselCalculateDistance10000.sh